zefoy/ngx-fabric-wrapper/example/README.md

-# Example app for the ngx-ace-wrapper
+# Example app for the ngx-fabric-wrapper